mchmarny/gnotifs/cmd/service/README.md

 * Create secret
 * Deploy service

-> Note, GCS notifications can be only sent to HTTPS endpoints.
+> Note, GCP notifications can be only sent to HTTPS endpoints.
 If your Knative cluster has not been configured with TLS yet, follow the instructions [here](https://github.com/knative/docs/blob/master/serving/using-an-ssl-cert.md) first.

 To make things easier, define the following environment variables